 Also, read about Autotrophic Nutrition

-Heterotrophs are organisms which cannot prepare their own food for their energy.
-These organisms are dependent on producers or green plants and other animals for their food.
+Heterotrophs are organisms which cannot prepare their own food and depend upon producers or green plants and other animals for their food.
 This mode of nutrition is known as the heterotrophic mode of nutrition.

 Heterotrophs rely on autotrophs to provide a continuous supply of new organic molecules.
-Heterotrophs are considered as consumers and in the food web, it is placed at a secondary or tertiary level.
+Heterotrophs are considered as consumers and in the food web and are placed at a secondary or tertiary level.

 All the non-green plants and animals, inclusive of human beings, are the best examples of heterotrophs.